 - Water pressure that builds between the ice blockage and a closed faucet can cause the pipe to burst.

-The damage leads to unexpected and unnecessary cost from replacement parts, labor, and downtime.
+The damage leads to unexpected and unnecessary costs from replacement parts, labor, and downtime.
 Avoid the hassle with these tools:

 Thermostatically Controlled Heat Trace